bcgov/nr-nmp/backend/README.md

 ### OpenShift Deployment Issues
 In some cases, you may need to delete the deployment in OpenShift to allow migrations to run properly.
 This forces a fresh deployment with the new migration changes.

+After that you will re-run the github actions for a successful backend deployment.
 ### Reset Database (Development Only)
 ```bash
 # Delete all data and start fresh